Last updated: May 2026 · Written from 5+ years of hands-on experience — from killing my first three snake plants to caring for 8 thriving ones.

 Seasonal Watering Schedule

-NC State Extension’s guidance lines up with what I’ve found in practice: from spring to autumn, let the soil dry between waterings; in winter, water only every one to two months.
+NC State Extension’s guidance lines up with what I’ve found in practice: from spring through autumn, let the soil dry between waterings; in winter, water only every one to two months.
+Easing off in fall and winter does more than prevent rot — keeping the plant on the dry side as it cools also helps it firm up and handle cold better.
+Our watering schedules guide has the general framework, but here’s the snake-plant-specific version:

 Three Ways to Check If Your Plant Needs Water